wp-plugins/updraftplus/readme.txt

 * TWEAK: Prevent spurious warning message if the site (uploads) is empty and using /usr/bin/zip
 * TWEAK: Work-around for quirky FTP server for which PHP loses the communication if SIZE is called for a non-existent file
 * TWEAK: Show table prefix in debugging information, and add quick links to install useful debugging plugins
+* TWEAK: Limit amount of to-database logging when backing up uploads if the user is not using dated directories (speed-up)
+* TWEAK: Split zip earlier if progress made in the past but not recently (should help with some ultra-low-resource hosts, e.g. one.com)

 = 1.8.8 - 2014/01/27 =